31. How to practice being an honest person

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only an Honest Person Can Live Out True Human Likeness

 If someone is open and upright, they are an honest person.
 They have opened up their heart and spirit completely to God, and have nothing to hide, and nothing to hide from.
 They have handed their heart over to God, and shown it to Him, which means they have given their whole self to Him.
 So, can they still be estranged from God?
 No, they cannot, and therefore, it is easy for them to submit to God.
 If God says they are deceitful, they admit it.
 If God says they are arrogant and self-righteous, they admit that too, and they don’t just admit these things and leave it at that—they are able to repent, to strive toward the truth principles, to rectify it when they realize they are wrong, and fix their mistakes.
-Before they know it, they will have corrected many of their erroneous ways, and they will become less and less deceitful, deceptive, careless and perfunctory.
+Before they know it, they will have corrected many of their erroneous ways, and they will become less and less deceitful, deceptive, and perfunctory.
 The longer they live this way, the more open and honorable they will become, and the closer they will be to the goal of becoming an honest person.
 That is what it means to live in the light.
 All of this glory goes to God!
 When people live in the light it is God’s doing—it is not something for them to boast about.
 When people live in the light, they understand every truth, they have a God-fearing heart, they know to seek and practice the truth in every issue they encounter, and they live with conscience and reason.
-Although they cannot be called righteous people, in God’s eyes they have some human likeness, and at the very least, their words and deeds do not vie with God, they can seek the truth when things befall them, and they have a God-obeying heart.
+Although they cannot be called righteous people, in God’s eyes they have some human likeness, and at the very least, their words and deeds do not vie with God, they can seek the truth when things befall them, and they have a heart of submission to God.
 Therefore, they are relatively safe and secure, and could not possibly betray God.
 Though they do not have a very deep understanding of the truth, they are able to obey and submit, they have a God-fearing heart, and they can shun evil.
 When they are given a task or a duty, they are able to do it with all their heart and mind, and to the best of their ability.
 This kind of person is worthy of trust, and God has confidence in them—people like this live in the light.
 Are those who live in the light able to accept God’s scrutiny?
 Might they still hide their hearts from God?
 Do they still have secrets they cannot tell God?
 Do they still have any shady tricks up their sleeves?
 They do not.
 They have completely opened up their hearts to God, and there is nothing they are still hiding or have tucked away out of sight.
 They can confide candidly in God, fellowship with Him about anything, and let Him know everything.
 There is nothing they will not tell God and nothing they will not show Him.
 When people are able to attain this standard, their lives become easy, free and liberated.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 Can you be an honest person just by saying so?
 (No, you must have the manifestations of an honest person.)
 What are the manifestations of an honest person?
 Firstly, having no doubts about God’s words.
 That is one of the manifestations of an honest person.
 Apart from this, the most important manifestation is seeking and practicing the truth in all matters—this is most crucial.
 You say that you are honest, but you always push God’s words to the back of your mind and just do whatever you want.
 Is that the manifestation of an honest person?
 You say, “Although my caliber is poor, I have an honest heart.”
 And yet when a duty falls to you, you are afraid of suffering and bearing responsibility if you do not do it well, so you make excuses to shirk your duty or suggest that someone else do it.
 Is this the manifestation of an honest person?
 Clearly, it is not.
 How, then, should an honest person behave?
-They should submit to God’s arrangements, be devoted to the duty they are supposed to perform, and strive to satisfy God’s will.
+They should submit to God’s arrangements, be loyal to the duty they are supposed to perform, and strive to satisfy God’s intentions.
 This manifests itself in several ways: One is accepting your duty with an honest heart, not considering your fleshly interests, not being half-hearted about it, and not plotting for your own benefit.
 Those are manifestations of honesty.
 Another is putting all your heart and strength into performing your duty well, doing things properly, and putting your heart and love into your duty to satisfy God.
 These are the manifestations an honest person should have while performing their duty.
 If you do not carry out what you know and understand, and if you only put in 50 or 60 percent of your effort, then you are not putting all your heart and strength into it.
 Rather, you are sly and slacking off.
 Are people who perform their duties in this way honest?
 Absolutely not.
-God has no use for such slippery and deceitful people; they must be cast out.
+God has no use for such slippery and deceitful people; they must be eliminated.
 God only uses honest people to perform duties.
-Even devoted service-doers must be honest.
-People who are perennially careless, perfunctory, sly and looking for ways to slack off are all deceitful, and are all demons.
-None of them truly believe in God, and they shall all be cast out.
+Even loyal laborers must be honest.
+People who are perennially perfunctory and sly and looking for ways to slack off are all deceitful, and are all demons.
+None of them truly believe in God, and they shall all be eliminated.
 Some people think, “Being an honest person is just about telling the truth and not telling lies.
 It’s easy to be an honest person, really.”
 What do you think of this sentiment?
 Is being an honest person so limited in scope?
 Absolutely not.
 You must reveal your heart and give it to God; this is the attitude an honest person ought to have.
 That is why an honest heart is very precious.
 What does this imply?
 That an honest heart can control your behavior and change your state.
 It can lead you to make the right choices, and to submit to God and gain His approval.
 A heart like this is truly precious.
 If you have an honest heart like this, then that is the state you should live in, that is how you should behave, and that is how you should give of yourself.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three